Logo

 How a BTC Address Works on the Blockchain

-• From a public key, the system derives a fresh address that fits a specific format.
+• From a public key, the protocol derives an address in a particular format.

 Is Sharing a BTC Address Safe?